sboda1985/RockClimber/README.md

 - the user should be able to log in
 - the user should be able to log/save climbed routes with the geo tag of this route with the following properties
 	- route name
+	- latitude
-	- latitude, longitude
+	- longitude
-	- grading system to be used (fixed list)
+	- grading system to be used (UIAA, )
 	- difficulty
 	- length of the route
 	- climbing method (classic head, sport second, etc)